iksaglam/Zonguldak/Files/Pop_Gen.md

 ## Admixture

 To determine ancestry (i.e. admixture) between populations we will use NGSadmix together with R for plotting the results.
 Like PCangsd NGSadmix requires a genotype likelihood file in beagle format.
-We will conduct an admixture analysis for K=2 to K=5 cluster and also run 10 replicated for each K value.
+We will conduct an admixture analysis for K=2 to K=5 clusters and also run 10 replicates for each K value.
 These replicate runs will allow us to use Evanno's method ([Evanno et al. 2005](https://onlinelibrary.wiley.com/doi/10.1111/j.1365-294X.2005.02553.x)) to determine the most likely K based on the log likelihood of each K.

 To run the analysis we will input our previously generated genotype likelihood file `artv.beagle.gz` into NGSadmix and loop over each different K values 10 times.